Understanding Administration versus Security Roles for Applications

 Global Administration

-It is a good practice to keep TDX system level administration down to a minimum as these admins can affect any area of the system.
+It is a good practice to keep TDX system-level administration down to a minimum as these admins can affect any area of the system.
 Since PPM configurations live within the TDAdmin system level, some organizations provide admin access to those who may be knowledgeable and entrusted with management of those configurations.
 However, it is important to understand that they will have full system admin access.
 Therefore, each organization should weigh the risk tolerance and trust levels appropriately.
 Configuration changes should follow appropriate governance and change enablement processes.

 Application Administration